Kattafuah/brokencrystals/README.md

 **5.** Dynamic Application Security Testing (DAST): Implement DAST tools (such as OWASP ZAP) into the pipeline to test for vulnerabilities after deployment.

-## Static Code Analysis - Creating a Jenkins Pipeline for SonarQube Scanning
+## Static Code Analysis (SAST) - Creating a Jenkins Pipeline for SonarQube Scanning

 **1.** Provision an amazon linux t2.large ec2 instance and assign ssm role.
 Ensure your instance security group has the necessary inbound rules to allow for access via ports 9090, 9000 etc.